i-synth/i-synth/readme.md

 - complex algebra
 - inspect transformer and optimize attention
-- smoothing for sigmoid prediction
+- better close prediction
-- reasonable weighting for the two losses
+- reasonable weighting for frame loss and close loss
-- reasonable paddings for frames
-- positional encoding for frames
 - convolution with pooling to reduce input